JanviMerugu/E-Commerce-Website-NaturesGlow/README.md

 - **HTML**: Markup language for creating the structure of the web pages.
 - **CSS**: Styling the visual elements of the website.
 - **JavaScript**: Providing dynamic functionalities and interactivity.

----

-Feel free to let me know if you need further updates or enhancements for "Nature's Glow" or any additional features!